 6. Accident, Maryland

-Located in Garrett County, Maryland, it’s it’s not quite clear how Accident got its name.
+Located in Garrett County, Maryland, it’s not quite clear how Accident got its name.
 As if its name weren’t bad enough, the townspeople are referred to as ‘accidental’.
-According to the last U.S. census in 2010, the population of Accident was approximately 325, with a median age of 34 years.
+According to the last U.S. census in 2017, the population of Accident, called Accidentals, was approximately 314.

 5. Nameless, Tennessee